Buprenorphine: Opioid use disorder

 Buprenorphine is used to treat people with opioid use disorder.
-In the U.S., the combination formulation of buprenorphine/naloxone is generally prescribed to deter injection, since naloxone, an opioid antagonist, causes acute withdrawal if the formulation is crushed and injected.
-However, taken orally, the nalaxone has virtually no effect, due to the drug's extremely high first-pass metabolism and low bioavailability (2%).
+In the U.S., the combination formulation of buprenorphine/naloxone is generally prescribed to deter injection, since naloxone, an opioid antagonist, is believed to cause acute withdrawal if the formulation is crushed and injected.
+Taken orally, the naloxone has virtually no effect, due to the drug's extremely high first-pass metabolism and low bioavailability (2%).

 Before starting buprenorphine, individuals are generally advised to wait long enough after their last dose of opioid until they have some withdrawal symptoms to allow for the medication to bind the receptors, since if taken too soon, buprenorphine can displace other opioids bound to the receptors and precipitate an acute withdrawal.
 The dose of buprenorphine is then adjusted until symptoms improve, and individuals remain on a maintenance dose of 8–16 mg.

-Because withdrawal is uncomfortable and a deterrent for many patients, many have begun to call for different means of treatment initiation.
-Some providers have begun to use the Bernese method, also known as microdosing, in which very small doses of buprenorphine are given while patients are still using street opioids, and without precipitating withdrawal, with medicine levels slowly titrated upward.
+Because withdrawal is uncomfortable and a deterrent for many patients, users have called for different means of treatment initiation.
+The Bernese method, also known as micro dosing was described in 2016, where very small doses of buprenorphine (0.2 to 0.5 mg) are given while patients are still using street opioids, and without precipitating withdrawal, with medicine levels slowly titrated upward.
+This method has been used by some providers as of the 2020s.
+Many of the publications on the Bernese method are case reports, case series, or clinical guidance rather than large randomized controlled trials (RCTs).
+For example, a CMAJ article noted that only two case reports and one small case series existed at the time of writing, and guidance documents typically state that micro-dosing is not yet a fully evidence-based alternative compared with standard induction.
+Furthermore, the phrase “without precipitating withdrawal” should be understood as "typically less likely to precipitate withdrawal" rather than guaranteed to avoid it.
+Clinicians adopting this method must do so with caution, informed consent, and close monitoring — particularly because many of the studies are small, heterogeneous, and variable in protocol.